shahidul034/Data-Structures-and-Algorithm-Tutorial/README.md

     // element of arr in ptr
     ptr = arr;
 ```
-✅ same as before
+✅ Same as before
 ```
     int *ptr;
     int arr[5];
     ptr = &arr[0];
 ```
-✅ access element from array
+✅ Access element from array
 ```
     for (int i = 0; i < 3; ++i)
     {